-Camping Mala Milna, Hvar, Croatia
+Camping Mala Milna, Hvar, south in Croatia

 Located near the seaside town of Hvar, Camping Mala Milna caters to the tastes of outdoorsy types, beach bums, cafe culture fans and shoppers alike.
 When you’re not out hiking through hillside forests and ancient villages or copping rays on the pristine beaches, the seaside cafes and restaurants make ideal spots to kick back and enjoy the views.

-Tjolmen Camping, Unkervatnet Lake, Norway
+Tjolmen Camping, Unkervatnet Lake, North in Norway

 Lakeside camping in a simply idyllic natural setting, anyone?
 Tjolmen Camping on Norway’s stunning Unkervatnet Lake does it better than most.